AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 * Demonstrate understanding of Adobe Launch
 * Demonstrate understanding of common integrations across the Adobe Experience Cloud Ecosystem

-Section 2: Reporting and Dashboarding for Projects (30%)
+Section 2: Reporting and dashboarding for projects (30%)

 * Consider the advantages of using a reporting tool based on a given scenario
 * Compare fallout and flow visualization and appropriate variable types for reporting